 Future research and clinical directions

 Although most of the interventions described have been reported as effective, many women still experience pain.
 Studies that investigate the differences between those women that respond and those that do not respond to specific treatments are needed.
 Further research on mediators of treatment response should be carried out.
 Sexual pain problems are likely to involve multiple mechanisms, some with a clear management pathway, while others may not be so straightforward (Engeler et al., 2004).
 Future studies should also focus on evaluating the clinical utility of the DSM-5 criteria for GPPPD, which focus more on fear of pain and penetration than previous diagnostic criteria (American Psychiatric Association, 2013).
 Finally, as highlighted by Corsini-Munt et al. (2014), current interventions focus almost exclusively on the woman, despite the accumulating evidence that responses by the male partner may have an impact on women’s pain and pain behaviors.
 Future research should prioritize the development and evaluation of couple therapy approaches.
 A move away from the focus on intercourse as a goal of treatment is also needed.
 In clinical settings, the importance that women and their partners (and sometimes clinicians) place on intercourse needs to be challenged.
-Couples can be guided and counseling to find mutually pleasurable sexual activities that may or may not include penetration.
+Couples can be guided and counseled to find mutually pleasurable sexual activities that may or may not include penetration.
 The development and evaluation of integrated treatment programs pose unique challenges, but these programs may provide the best means to target the multidimensional features of sexual pain disorders (Bergeron et al., 2010).

 References